 "Special Topic" editors are qualified by their expertise in a specific field of technology assessment.
 They hold authority over the scientific content of the journal section “Special Topic” for one issue: this involves authoring the call for papers, evaluating submitted abstracts, selecting authors to submit a full paper and authoring an introductory chapter to the "Special Topic".
 In cooperation with the journal’s editorial team, they manage the editorial process and review process together with the external reviewers until the final acceptance/rejection decision.

-TATuP’s editorial team is appointed by the chairman of the editorial board.
-It is composed of the journal’s managing editor, academic editors, “TA-Focus” editors and assistant editors.
+TATuP’s editorial team is appointed by the Editor in Chief.
+It is composed of the journal’s managing editor (Main Handling Editor 2), academic editors, “TA-Focus” editors and assistant editors.
 The members of the editorial team are qualified by their recognized scientific expertise in the fields of technology assessment, systems analysis and/or neighboring disciplines as well as science communication.

 The editorial team manages the editorial as well as quality assurance (review) processes and prepares the journal issues for publication in print and online in cooperation with the publishing house.